ferrucc-io/ferruccio/content/posts/ubi.md

 In practice, it's unclear what will happen when such a policy is enacted as there has never been a large scale experiment like the American one.

-So the effect of this on the economy isn't clear yet and it could be disastrous as it could be positive.
+So the effect of this on the economy isn't known yet and it could be disastrous as it could be positive.